MysticCCS/CCS-Level-Editor/README.md

 # CREDITS:

-This editor was made by Blaki, Fence, Candy Crush Gemer, and Mysitc.
+This editor was made by Blaki, Fence, Candy Crush Gemer, and MysticCCS.
 You may feel free to fork it and do what you like with it as long as you credit King and the people mentioned above.

 All other info below does not need to be included.